Commencement Information for Graduating Students

 Before the Ceremony

-- Thursday, May 4, immediately after Baccalaureate & Legacy Ceremony (Founder’s Memorial Amphitorium lobby)
+- Thursday, May 8, immediately after Baccalaureate and Legacy Ceremony

-For commencement, prospective graduates should arrive in academic regalia by 1:30 p.m. in front of the Alumni Building.
+Eligible prospective graduates arrive in academic regalia dress by 1:30 p.m. and be in line and ready to march at 1:45 p.m.

 Graduation Products: Announcements, Cap & Gown (Regalia Rental), Diploma Frames or Class Ring Orders

-The University’s Bruins Shop is the source for official Bob Jones University graduation products through a partnership with Herff Jones.
+Bob Jones University has partnered with Herff Jones as the source for official BJU graduation products.
 Prospective graduates may order graduate products during the Grad Fairs or online at Herff Jones.
-Online regalia rental ordering opens with the spring semester’s Grad Fair and closes April 1.
+Online regalia rental (cap and gown) ordering opens with the spring semester’s Grad Fair and closes April 1.

 Grad Fairs for Prospective Graduates